 Shaping plants into a formal hedge can be a wonderful way to create privacy or a backdrop in your garden, but it requires some maintenance to keep them looking good for the long term.
-Here are some tips on pruning hedges along with the tools to use, proper timing, and a few helpful tips.
+Here are some tips on how to prune hedges, along with the tools to use, proper timing, and a few helpful tips.

 Choose the Right Hedging Plants